 5 ADS-B hub

-Hub can be used to retranslate data from one or multiple ADS-B servers to multiple destinations such as iPhone app, database, web page etc. It's written using Java so same jar file can be used for Windows and MacOS X. But there is a difference in configuration:
+Hub is retranslating data from one or multiple ADS-B servers to multiple destinations such as iPhone app, database, web page etc. Since it's written in Java the same jar file can be used on Windows, MacOS or Raspberry Pi.
+However each platform requires slightly different configuration:

 Configuration file in JSON format contains input and output sections with list of input and output endpoints.
-Endpoint types currently supported:
+Endpoint types currently supported (* requires adsb_hub3.jar):

 To learn more about configuration click here